 The lawyers at Berris Law have over 30 years of experience in representing members of the Army and other military personnel, throughout the country and abroad.

-We are specialists in RMP and SIB interviews.
+Our team of Court Martial Lawyers specialise in RMP and SIB interviews.

 For interviews with service police you are entitled to FREE legal advice and representation at any RMP or SIB interview.
 You are free to choose your own lawyer rather than accept any recommended to you by the police or through the duty solicitor scheme.